Morgan Crowe

 Morgan Patrick Crowe (5 March 1907 - 8 April 1993) was a rugby union centre who played thirteen times for between 1929-34.
 He played his club rugby for Leicester Tigers and Lansdowne.

 Crowe made his international debut for on 9 March 1929 against in a 5-5 draw at Ravenhill.
 He played for Richmond Hospital in the Dublin Hospitals Rugby Cup.
-In the 1930 final against Sir Patrick Dun's Hospital he fractured his clavicle, ruling him out of the 1930 Lions tour of New Zealand, which he had been selected for.
+In the 1930 final against Sir Patrick Dun's Hospital he fractured his clavicle, ruling him out of the 1930 Lions tour of New Zealand, for which he had been selected.